ArshSSandhu/NPM-package-remove-vowels-from-string/README.md

 # NPM-package-remove-vowels-from-string

 Name of the package: package-remove-vowels-from-string
-Function: Removes vowels from a string
+<br>Function: Removes vowels from a string

 ## Installation